 Graphics card

-If you have a particular 3D software you're using, you should check out the graphics cards recommended by the software company.
+If you use a particular 3D software, you should check out the graphics cards recommended by the software company.
 Each 3D software might have their own little quirks when running on non-recommended graphics card.

 And if you want to play games besides art, check the list of recommended graphics cards for the game.

-Graphics card on laptops typically can't be upgraded after purchase so choose wisely.
+Graphics card on laptops can't be upgraded after purchase so choose your laptops wisely.
 If you don't need to play games, you can save some money here.

 Disc drive